s14906/costume-shop-frontend-s14906-s13043/README.md

 # Costume Shop Frontend

-This project is the frontend for an online costume shop, built using Angular Framework.
+This project is the frontend for an online costume shop, done as part of my engineer's thesis at PJATK university, It is built using Angular Framework.
 It provides a user interface for customers to browse and search costumes, place and view orders, and manage their accounts.

 ## Table of Contents